Skip to main content

 This ensures mutual trust and avoids blocked participants.

-You can also find more information in here: Microsoft Docs – Manage external meetings and chat
+You can also find more information here: Microsoft Docs – Manage external meetings and chat

 Did this answer your question?